chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 The DP Backend is responsible for handling API requests.
 It will enqueue shared links for downloading, and update the upload status.
 This additional functionality can be built into the existing DP Backend Lambda.

-The backend will also be responsible for performing validation of the file being uploaded.
+The backend will also be responsible for performing a simple validation of the file being uploaded.
 The validation is performed during the initial request to upload.
+The validation consists of verifying the extension of the file is ".h5ad".

 #### Download Queue